How to Prepare for the Tests

 - Do not spend a lot of time on a multiple-choice question that you cannot answer promptly; skip that question and move on.

-- If you skip a multiple-choice question, mark it in your test booklet or flag it on the computer screen so that you can return to it later.
+- If you skip a multiple-choice question, flag it on the computer screen so that you can return to it later.

 - Read the directions and the test questions carefully.